zondahuman/thrift-proxy/README.md

 3、Thrift RPC Client Calls Automatically Thrift RPC Service Which achieve functions That By Meaning Of Java Reflections By The Method Name.

+四、Registry Center

+1、Thrift RPC Service(thrift-svr-service) register to the zookeeper as RPC Service Provider.

+2、Thrift RPC Client(thrift-svr-client) pull RPC Service Provider Service Lists(includes IP:PORT:WEIGHT) that conenct to zookeeper.

+3、Thrift RPC Client request Thrift RPC Service By IP And Port which from The Above Step.

 The Appendix: